-Under his employment agreement, cause is defined as (A) the willful and continued failure by Mr. Farah to substantially perform his duties after demand for substantial performance is delivered to him by us that specifically identifies the manner in which we believe he has not substantially performed his duties; (B) Mr. Farah's conviction of, or plea of nolo contendere to, a crime (whether or not involving us) constituting any felony; or (C) the willful engaging by Mr. Farah in gross misconduct relating to his employment that is materially injurious to us, monetarily or otherwise or which subjects, or if generally known would subject, us to public ridicule.
-Further, no act, or failure to act, on Mr. Farah's part will be considered "willful" unless done, or omitted to be done, by him not in good faith and without reasonable belief that his action or omission was in our best interest.
-Notwithstanding the foregoing, Mr. Farah's employment may be terminated for cause only by act of the Board of Directors and Mr. Farah's employment will not be deemed to have been terminated for cause without (x) reasonable written notice to him setting forth the reasons for our intention to terminate for cause, (y) the opportunity to cure (if curable) within 30 days of such written notice of the event(s) giving rise to such notice and (z) an opportunity for Mr. Farah, together with his counsel, to be heard by the Board of Directors.
+Under the Larsson Employment Agreement, cause is defined to mean: (1) the willful and continued failure by Mr. Larsson to substantially perform his duties hereunder after demand for substantial performance is delivered to him by us that specifically identifies the manner in which we believe he has not substantially performed his duties hereunder, (2) Mr. Larsson's conviction of, or plea of nolo contendere to, a crime (whether or not involving the Company) constituting any felony, (3) the willful engaging by Mr. Larsson in gross misconduct relating to his employment that is materially injurious to the Company, monetarily or otherwise, or which subjects or if generally known would subject the Company to public ridicule.
+Notwithstanding the foregoing, Mr. Larsson's employment may be terminated for cause only by act of the Board and, in any event, his employment shall not be deemed to have been terminated for cause without (x) reasonable written notice to Mr. Larsson setting forth the reasons for the Company's intention to terminate for cause, (y) the opportunity to cure (if curable) within 30 days of such written notice and (z) an opportunity for Mr. Larsson, together with his counsel, to be heard by the Board.

-Under his employment, good reason is defined as (A) a material diminution in or adverse alteration to his title or duties, (B) a reduction in his salary or annual incentive bonus opportunity or deferred compensation or our election to eliminate our bonus plan without substituting a plan which provides for a reasonably comparable annual incentive bonus opportunity or Mr. Farah ceasing to be entitled to the payment of an annual incentive bonus as a result of the failure of our stockholders to approve a plan or arrangement evidencing such annual incentive bonus in a manner that complies with the requirements of section 162(m) of the Code, (C) the relocation of Mr. Farah's principal office outside of the area which comprises a fifty (50) mile radius from New York City, (D) our failure to comply with any material provision of his employment agreement or (E) we require Mr. Farah to report to anyone other than Ralph Lauren and/or the Board of Directors; provided that the events described in clauses (A), (B), (C), (D) and (E) above shall not constitute good reason (1) until Mr. Farah provides us notice of the existence of such diminution, change, reduction, relocation, failure or requirement within ninety (90) days of its occurrence and (2) unless such diminution, change, reduction, failure or requirement (as applicable) has not been cured within thirty (30) days after written notice of such noncompliance has been given by Mr. Farah to us.
+Under the Larsson Employment Agreement, good reason is defined to mean a termination of employment by Mr. Larsson within one (1) year following the occurrence of (A) a material diminution in or adverse alteration to his title as CEO, base salary, benefits, position, status, reporting lines or duties, (B) the relocation of his principal office outside the area which comprises a 50 mile radius from New York City, (C) a failure of the Company to comply with any material provision of the Larsson Employment Agreement, or (D) the Company requires the Executive to report to any person other than R. Lauren in his capacity as the Executive Chairman (and only for so long as R. Lauren serves as the Executive Chairman) or to the Board; provided, that the events described in clauses (A), (B), (C) and (D) above shall not constitute good reason (1) until Mr. Larsson provides written notice to the Company of the existence of such diminution, change, reduction, relocation or failure within 90 days of its occurrence and (2) unless such diminution, change, reduction or failure (as applicable) has not been cured within 30 days after written notice of such noncompliance has been given by Mr. Larsson to the Company.